spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 view of your body. it's effective because stretching acts as an enforced tutorial for developing a more sensitive body.

-okay touch your toe. do it right now actually. and no arching your back.
+okay touch your toe. do it right now actually; and no arching your back!

 you feel how the back of your thighs (your hamstrings) starts burning?